4d/go-mobile/docs/special-features/deep-linking.md

 |Compatible with Android|   |
 |Fallback URL if app isn't installed|   |

-# CUSTOM URL SCHEME

-## AN OLD BUT EFFICIENT APPROACH
+## Custom URL Scheme

 At the simplest level, URL schemes allow users to open an app from other apps.
 But the true power of URL schemes is in the ability to perform specific actions as your app opens.

-## CUSTOM URL SCHEME IN THE PROJECT EDITOR
+### Custom URL scheme in the project editor

 It's very simple to include an URL scheme to your 4D for iOS app: